 .
 If an autohealing

-policy is attached to the group, once the VM is created and running, the MIG
+policy is attached to the group, after the VM is created and running, the MIG

 sets the instance's current action to VERIFYING